mfar-1/mfar-1/README.md

 ## 🙇🏻‍♀️ About Me

-🎓 I’m passionate about building reliable, scalable and maintainable backend systems using Java and Spring.
+🎓 I am passionate about building reliable, scalable, and well-maintainable backend systems using Java and Spring.
-🌱 Currently learning: Microservices, Messaging (RabbitMQ), Containerization (Docker).
+🌱 I have hands-on experience with Microservices architecture, message-driven communication using RabbitMQ, and containerization with Docker.
 📚 I enjoy documenting my work and collaborating on open-source or team projects.

 ---